The Most Popular Espresso Drinks

 Espresso Preparation

 Espresso is made with a pump-driven espresso machine that can create 9 bars of pressure.
 Espresso alternatives could be used, but the flavors are not the same.
 These espresso alternatives include the Moka pot, (stovetop espresso) and the AeroPress.
-We will only talk about modern espresso, which is made with an .
+We will only talk about modern espresso, which is made with an espresso machine.
 If you would like to purchase your first ever coffee machine but do not want to splurge on something very pricey, taking a look at our Best Affordable Espresso Machines article will benefit you.

 The special thing about espresso is the use of pressure for the extraction, and the fine grind size used.
-The finely ground coffee creates a rich and bold coffee, with coffee flavors that we cannot get with any other coffee brewing method.
+The finely ground coffee creates a rich and bold coffee, with coffee flavors that we cannot get with any other method.

 For brewing an espresso, we finely grind coffee according to our recipe.
 We then transfer the grounds into the portafilter, and we tamp the grounds to compress them into a compact puck of coffee.
 The portafilter is then locked into the espresso machine brew head, then hot water is pushed under pressure through the coffee bed.
 For a comprehensive espresso brewing tutorial check our post: How To Make Espresso with a Pump Espresso Machine.